wp-plugins/wp-members/readme.txt

 = 3.1.5 =

 * Addressed some security issues to prevent XSS vulnerabilities.
-* Removed dialog setting downgrade on deactivation.
-Need to re-evaluate necessity of downgrading.
-* Compartmentalized installation of initial settings.
-* Field loader now validates settings, if none exist due to install error it will run the default fields install.
 * Updated [wpmem_show_count] shortcode to include count of total blog users and users by role.
 * Updated [wpmem_field] shortcode to accept [wpmem_field meta_key] instead of [wpmem_field field="meta_key"] (although the latter will still work).
+* Updated [wpmem_loginout] shortcode with some improvements to function code and link text attributes.
 * Updated auto excerpt for improved functionality, uses wp_trim_words(), deprecated add_ellipsis, strip_tags, close_tags, parse_shortcodes, strip_shortcodes for filter.
+* Updated hidden field type, now allows adding hidden fields to the registration form.
+* Compartmentalized installation of initial settings.
+* Field loader now validates settings, if none exist due to install error it will run the default fields install.
+* Removed dialog setting downgrade on deactivation.
+Need to re-evaluate necessity of downgrading.
 * Fixed issue with slash handling in Emails tab.

 = 3.1.4 =